itkansv/FtcRobotController/README.md

 XML files are used to configure the robot hardware.
 These are typically manually configured using the driver hub using the configuration GUI.
 To track configurations for multiple robots/development cycles.
 We will save the zip file using REV Hardware Client.
 See Screenshot.
 ![screenshot1](screenshots/config_backup.PNG)
+TODO: In the future, we will probably create a flow to track the actual XML, that way we can create friendly text diffs().

 # Screenshots
 ![screenshot1](screenshots/screenshot1.PNG)